darinz/DL/02_Neural_Network/01_perceptrons.md

 | 1       | 1       | 0      |

 #### Why XOR Cannot Be Solved

+> **Intuition:** No matter how you draw a line, you can't separate the XOR outputs.
+This is why we need more complex networks!

 - The XOR problem is **not linearly separable**.
 No single straight line (or hyperplane) can separate the points (0,1) and (1,0) from (0,0) and (1,1).
 - The perceptron can only create a linear decision boundary, so it fails on this task.